emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     If you have multiple threads that run code that uses memory managed by the MPS, each thread must execute such code inside a call to :c:func:`mps_tramp`.

+    Since version 1.111, this is not required on any of operating systems supported by the MPS.

 .. index::
    single: trampoline

 .. c:type:: void *(*mps_tramp_t)(void *p, size_t s)

+    .. deprecated:: starting with version 1.111.

     The type of a function called by :c:func:`mps_tramp`.